The Creative Mind

 Dr. Aimie Apigian, MD, MS, MPH is a Preventive Medicine physician and founder of Trauma Healing Accelerated.
 James Gordon, MD is founder and CEO of the Center for Mind-Body Medicine.

-This Creative Mind Audio is most of a Biology of Trauma Podcast episode: “A Blueprint for Healing: Lessons From A Pioneer in Mind-Body Medicine” by Dr. Apigian, interviewing Dr. Gordon.
+This Creative Mind Audio is most of a previous Biology of Trauma Podcast episode: “A Blueprint for Healing: Lessons From A Pioneer in Mind-Body Medicine” by Dr. Apigian, interviewing Dr. Gordon.

 Aimie Apigian, James Gordon, Biology of Trauma Podcast